Penalty Ensembles for Navier-Stokes with Random Initial Conditions and Forcing: Numerical Experiments

-If the CFL condition (\ref{CFL}) is violated, we cut $\Delta t $ by half, and repeat the process until (\ref{CFL}) is satisfied.
+If equation (\ref{CFL}) is violated, we reduce $\Delta t $ by half and repeat the process until equation (\ref{CFL}) is satisfied.

-Figure \ref{fig:angular-momentum} shows that the angular momentum aligns well for the ensemble members, and it is conserved, which indicates that the flow is stable.
-Enstrophy (Figure \ref{fig:enstrophy}) is the integral of the vorticity square over the domain, and it measures the local rotation of a fluid.
-The enstrophy of the $u_{ave}$, the average of the ensemble members, is lower than the ensemble members and no perturbed one shows that the flow is smoothed out on average.
-In Figure \ref{fig:kinetic-energy}, kinetic energy is very similar across all members and has reached a steady state.
+In Figure \ref{fig: enstrophy}, the enstrophy of ensemble average $u_{ave}$ is lower than the ensemble members and no perturbed one, which shows that the flow is smoothed out on average.
+In Figure \ref{fig:kinetic-energy}, the kinetic energy is similar across all members and has reached a statistically steady state.

-Figure \ref{fig:spread} is the plot of the relative error, the ratio of the L2 norm of the difference and norm after the no perturbed flow reached a steady state.

-When the $1^{st}$ significant digit is trustworthy, the difference of $u_1$ and $u_2$ indicates the predictability horizon of a single realization is about $T=30$, and the predictability horizon of the average, with two realizations is $T =50$.
-Our algorithm extends the predictability horizon.
+Figure \ref{fig: spread} plots the relative error $\|u_j - u\|/\|u\|_{steady}$, the horizontal axis is the time, and the vertical axis is the relative error.
+We normalized by $\|u\|$ after the norm of the flow velocity reaches a statistically steady state.
+The predictability horizon is defined as the duration until $\|u_j - u\|/\|u\|_{steady}$ reaches a chosen threshold $0.1$.
+Computing the maximum error at each time step for ensemble members 1 and 2, we found that the $0.1$-predictability suggests that the predictability horizon for a single realization is $T=32.6$, while $T=47.5$ for the ensemble average.
+When we set the threshold to approximately $0.2$, it suggests that the ensemble average remains accurate until the final time $T=100$, which is significantly longer than a single realization.
+Our algorithm uses a shared coefficient matrix, reducing assembling time.
+Eliminating pressure reduces memory.
+It allows for a larger size of ensemble members.
+Large ensemble sizes improve statistical robustness, reduce sampling error, better represent uncertainty and thus yield more reliable results.